CMUEberlyCenter/eberly-data-filter-and-repair/README.md

 * **removewhitespace**,

-* **repair**, Always included and placed as the first filter to be run.
-This filter will transform characters and strings that might harm the parsability by applications such as Excel.
+* **repair**, This filter will try to transform characters and strings that might harm the parsability by applications such as Excel.
 This filter will go through a number of iterations over the input cell data to ensure all characters are spreadsheet safe.
+If you include this filter then make sure it's the first in the list.

 ## ToDo / Wishlist: